amcginlay/eks-demos/doc/orchestration/README.md

 tree ~/environment/eks-demos/src/boot-orch/
 ```

 Take a closer look at the app's `BootOrchApplication` class.
-For now, it's the only code required to launch our Spring Boot app.
+For now, this short block of code is all that's required to launch our Spring Boot app.
 ```
 cat ~/environment/eks-demos/src/boot-orch/src/main/java/com/eks/bootorch/BootOrchApplication.java
 ```